AdoNunes/DiscordAlertsTrader/README.md

 To get the discord token follow the instructions: https://www.androidauthority.com/get-discord-token-3149920/ To get the channel ID, in Discord right click on the channel and click "Copy Channel ID"

+**Automation of user accounts is against Discord ToS.
+This package only read alerts and Discord can not detect automation behavior, however, if you want to follow Discords ToS, do not provide a user token and manually input the alerts at the bottom of the GUI to manually trigger the alerts ;)**

 ## Installation and Setup
  ______________________________